Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 Max-pooling layers are $2{\times}2$ (stride $2$), yielding spatial sizes $28{\times}28 \!\to\!
 14{\times}14 \!\to\!
 7{\times}7$.
 ReLU follows every convolution and the first fully connected layer; dropout is applied after each pooling block and before the classifier head.

-We use Adam in our optimization with learning rate $10^{-3}$ and weight decay $10^{-4}$.
-We fix the random seed to $1337$.
-Fine-tuning and retraining run for $10$ epochs each; unlearning runs for at most $30$ epochs (may stop early by the rules below).
+We use Adam with learning rate \(10^{-3}\) and weight decay \(10^{-4}\), and fix the random seed to \(1337\).
+FineTune-All and Retrain-on-Retain each run for \(10\) epochs.
+Unlearning runs for at most \(30\) epochs and may stop early according to the rules below.